mldangelo/personal-site/app/data/about.md

 - In 2018, I visited: Canada, France, Italy, Israel, and the U.K.

-- In 2019, I plan to visit: the U.K., France, Canada, Australia, Chile, Nepal, and Norway.
+- In 2019, I visited: Canada, England, France, and Switzerland.
+I plan to visit:  Norway.

 - I am an Oregon Trail II enthusiast.

-#### Fun Facts
+#### Fun facts

 - I have a list of thousands of ideas, like creating matching bow ties for cats and humans.
 - I almost always have a sketchbook with me.
 - I can't locate every country on a map.
 - I operate a [small angel fund](http://skepticalinvestments.biz/) with terrible returns.
+- I break about 30 traffic laws on an [electric skateboard](https://boostedboards.com/vehicles/shortboards/boosted-mini-x), [onewheel](https://onewheel.com/products/xr), or [bicycle](https://www.citibikenyc.com/) every single day.
 - I added this page because so many people complained that my site was just a resume.

 #### I dream of

 - always finding inspiration.
 - enabling a brighter future.
 - doing better.